What is Tenant Insurance ?

 With liability insurance, $100,000 is generally the minimum with $2 million being the ideal spot for tenants who can afford it.

 When it comes to coverage for relocation costs, tenants typically allocate enough funds to cover housing for a full year.
+Check out this post for more information about why tenant insurance is a good idea.

 Is Tenant Insurance Mandatory in Ontario?